Hrafngud/gungnr/README.md

 2) Ensure the templates and cloudflared directories exist on the host.
 3) Start the stack: `make up`.
 4) Open `http://localhost` (or the tunnel hostname) and login via GitHub.
-5) When you deploy, the UI will show a host command to run; execute it on the host to perform the deploy, update `config.yml`, and restart the host service.
+5) When you deploy, the API executes Docker commands over the host socket and then applies Cloudflare DNS/ingress updates.

 ## Environment configuration
 Required for login: